 How it fuels the Bitcoin Flywheel:

-As Bitcoin’s price increases, Strategy’s stock appreciates.
+As bitcoin’s price increases, Strategy’s stock appreciates.
 The company then issues new shares at a premium, buys more bitcoin, and repeats the cycle.

 What it does: